 The Center for Open Science has more information for researchers wanting to learn about preregistration.
-ClinicalTrials.gov, run by the NIH's National Library of Medicine, has a step-by-step guide for researchers on how to register clinical trials.
+ClinicalTrials.gov, run by the NIH's National Library of Medicine, has a step-by step guide for researchers on how to register clinical trials.
 We recommend that grantees share their preregistration plans under an open license, such as the Creative Commons Attribution (CC BY) license, to facilitate reuse.

-Protocol sharing
+Protocol Sharing

 The V Foundation requires grantees to make the protocols underlying their published articles openly available through either a general repository (e.g., Figshare, Open Science Framework, Zenodo) or protocol sharing service (e.g., protocols.io) at the time of journal publication.
-This sharing practice allows protocols to become living records of the core experiments underlying research results, and make reproducing experiments easier for both the labs that develop the

-7 Adapted from: Wellcome Trust's Data, Software and Materials Management and Sharing Policy methods and for others looking to build upon the work.10 We recommend that grantees share their protocols under an open license, such as the Creative Commons Attribution (CC BY) license, to facilitate reuse.
+This sharing practice allows protocols to become living records of the core experiments underlying research results and make reproducing experiments easier for both the labs that develop the methods and for others looking to build upon the work.
+We recommend that grantees share their protocols under an open license, such as the Creative Commons Attribution (CC BY) license, to facilitate reuse.